 Visitors can travel around the Island by bicycle, mini-bus, and pony & trap tours.
 When you arrive you will meet a variety of these tour options located at the top of the pier.
 If you prefer a quick sightseeing option you also can also explore O’Brien’s Castle and Teampall Chaomháin by foot which is just a short walk from the beach area.

-There are so many ways to enjoy this wonderful Island, so it truly has something for everyone.
+There are so many ways to enjoy this wonderful Island, it truly has something for everyone.
 From art exhibitions in the Áras Éanna cultural centre, historical ruins and holy wells, the Lighthouse, to picnics and nightly music sessions at one of the three Island pubs.
 There are also unique events that take place over the summer months such as a Seafood Buffet nights and concerts.
 So it’s no wonder that the Irish College here every summer is a popular choice for the country’s budding Irish speakers.

 You need anywhere from two hours to a full day or overnight to visit the island.
 Because it’s relatively small and with its close location to Doolin Pier, it makes a great option for a relaxing, hassle free, and enjoyable day trip.
+We have regular ferry times to suit your planned stay on Inis Oírr with your trip on an Aran Islands Ferry.

 The main pier where the ferry arrives is located next to a beautiful white sandy beach that welcomes you.
 O’Brien’s Castle stands proudly on the hill behind the beach and playground area, it is a warm welcome indeed.